 Many times, revision rhinoplasty or redo nosejob requires a nose to be reduced in size.
 Common problems include a nasal hump being left behind (bump on the bridge called a pollybeak deformity, where too much has been taken off the upper 1/3 of the nose and not enough off the lower 2/3 of the nose), a tip remains wide and lacks definition, a tip is still droopy, or the nostrils are too wide.
 Because the problems are different for each patient, the revision rhinoplasty surgery needs to be customized to each individual's unique problems.
 The maneuvers necessary may be as simple as removing some more cartilage or bone, or reshaping the cartilages of the nose.
 Other times the nose needs to be restructured by adding cartilage support and grafts; if too much cartilage is removed with a revision rhinoplasty the nose will collapse.
 Performing cartilage grafting is necessary when the results of a rhinoplasty give an unnatural "pinched tip", "pig nose" or a collapsed middle bridge called an inverted V deformity.

-Dr. Kassir specializes in revision rhinoplasty in NYC and NJ, using your own body's cartilage and bone for restructuring the nose instead of synthetic implants like Gore-tex , Medpor, or silicone.
+Dr. Kassir specializes in revision rhinoplasty in NJ, using your own body's cartilage and bone for restructuring the nose instead of synthetic implants like Gore-tex , Medpor, or silicone.
 To restructure the nose in revision rhinoplasty surgery, Dr. Kassir prefers to use your body's natural cartilage instead of implants (such as silicone, Gore-Tex or Medpore) as foreign substances have a tendency to become infected or are pushed out of the nose (extruded).
 This can happen as early as the first few months after surgery, other times implants become infected years following surgery.

 Structural cartilage grafts are often required due to collapse of the nasal tip and twisting of the nose from overly aggressive or poorly executed rhinoplasty surgery.
 Revision rhinoplasty is often performed with cartilage from the nasal septum.
 When it is not available due to prior surgery, cartilage from the ears or ribs can be used.
 In the most severe cases calvarial bone from the skull can be harvested and used to re-structure a completely collapsed nose called a "saddle nose."
-Dr. Kassir, a revision nose surgery expert in NYC and NJ, also likes to camoflage any subtle defects in the contour of the nose with either the patients own tissue (temporalis fascia) or Alloderm.
+Dr. Kassir, a revision nose surgery expert in NJ, also likes to camoflage any subtle defects in the contour of the nose with either the patients own tissue (temporalis fascia) or Alloderm.

 Revision Rhinoplasty Recovery